Chapter 1 – First of Summer

 I arched an eyebrow.
 "You think all those bimbos you dated would give me an idea?"

 "I'm surprised with you, Martinez," he said in a taunting incredulous voice.
-"One would think with your superior intellect, you wouldn't stereotype."
+"One would think that as a modern woman, you wouldn't stereotype."

 "One would also think with your penchant for promiscuity, you wouldn't be this love-struck," I said.
 "Don't think for one minute that my personal opinion about you changed because of your confession.
 For all I know, you're just spinning me a story."